By now, everyone has heard about how important a culture of philanthropy is to our organizations.

 This is really important.
 Everyone needs to be on the same team.
 That goes for celebrating the wins, too.

-Don’t just high-five the development team when goals are met or a big gift comes in.
+Don’t high-five only the development team when goals are met or a big gift comes in.
 Credit everyone, and celebrate together.

 People are much more likely to want to be involved with fundraising when you reward their efforts.